marlonsecundo/readme-react/README.md

 **Example**

-This project use the RNUI, a components library to create UI and layout with a design system.
+This project uses the RNUI, a components library to create UI and layout with a design system.

 See more in: